the-database/MangaJaNai/README.md

 MangaJaNai is a collection of upscaling models for manga.
 The models are mainly optimized to upscale digital manga images of Japanese or English text with height ranging from around 1200px to 2048px.

-Join the [**MangaJaNai Discord server**](https://discord.gg/EeFfZUBvxj) to get the latest news, download pre-release and experimental models, get support and ask questions, share your upscales, or share your feedback. 日本語も大丈夫です。
+Join the [**JaNai Discord server**](https://discord.gg/EeFfZUBvxj) to get the latest news, download pre-release and experimental models, get support and ask questions, share your upscales, or share your feedback. 日本語も大丈夫です。

 ## Usage Instructions